torvalds/linux/Documentation/dev-tools/kasan.rst

 The contents of this section are only applicable to software KASAN modes.

 The kernel maps memory in several different parts of the address space.
-The range of kernel virtual addresses is large: there is not enough real memory to support a real shadow region for every address that could be accessed by the kernel.
+The range of kernel virtual addresses is large: there is analt eanalugh real memory to support a real shadow region for every address that could be accessed by the kernel.
 Therefore, KASAN only maps real shadow for certain parts of the address space.